 Traffic laws are applicable to anyone sharing the road, but there are special laws in place for individual types of transportation.
 You can’t “split the lane” while driving a car, but some states allow a motorcyclist to do so.
 Bicycles are required to follow basic safety laws, but there are some things they’re allowed to do.
-If your road rights have been infringed upon, causing an accident, Hinkle Law Offices can help you.
+If your road rights have been infringed upon, causing an accident, Hinkle Law Offices, LLC. can help you.

 What Are Your Road Rights as a Biker?